hao871563506/sst_gan/srgan/README.md

 1. For the setting of gpu and cpu resource, you can modify run.sh file.

 2. Try to put all folders under /rigel/ocp/users/ or /rigel/ocp/projects/ to save the disk space of your home directory.

+3. To install anaconda or miniconda to your habanero, you can download the installation package of, say miniconda, in your local computer, and scp that file to the path in your habanero.
+After that, you can unzip the installation package and begin the installation process.